jameshfisher/jameshfisher.com/_posts/2024-04-02-automatic-differentiation-with-dual-numbers/index.md

 Well ... almost.
 The numerical error is due to our `changeToInput = 0.00000001` not being infinitesimally small.

-Here's a fun way to calculate this derivative without this numerical flaw.
+Now let's calcuate the derivative without this numerical error!

 We'll start by saying that `ε`, or _epsilon_, is a special number that's infinitesimally small.
-More precisely: it's not so small as to be zero, but it's so small that _when you square it, you get zero_.
+More precisely:

-Then we'll calculate `distance(3+ε, 4)`,
+it's not so small as to be zero, but it's so small that _when you square it, you get zero_.

-and see how many `ε`s are in the output.
+Then we'll calculate `distance(3+ε, 4)` in JS, and see how many `ε`s are in the output.
 And that will be the true derivative!